 Laptops have multiple display modes.
 The four most common are: 1) laptop display only, 2) external display only, 3) duplicate the laptop display on the external display, and 4) extend the laptop display onto the external display.
 The computer may not be in a mode that displays the presentation on the external display properly.

 There are two typical modes that presenters use.
 The duplicate displays mode allows the laptop and the projector/TV to have the same content.
 This is the mode that most presenters use.
 Some presenters use the extend display mode because the Presenter View option in PowerPoint requires this mode.
-Presenter View allows you to show your slides on the external display while the laptop has a view that contains the current slide, upcoming slides, and your notes.
+Presenter View allows you to show your slides on the external display while the laptop has a view that contains the current slide, upcoming slides, and your notes (this article gives you different options for your speaking notes).
 While this mode sounds appealing, it does depend on the hardware capabilities of the laptop and the projection system, which most presenters have no control over.
 I don’t suggest you rely on this mode working all the time.

 Some laptops default to extended display mode when they are connected to some projectors or TVs.
 To switch display modes in Windows 8 or 10, press Windows+P (hold the Windows key and press the letter P).
 You can now use your arrow keys to select the mode you want and press Enter when done (or use your mouse to click on the desired mode).
 Many laptops also have a key combination that will allow you to rotate between the display modes.
 If you have Windows 7, this will be the method you use to change display modes.
 Look for a key (usually one of the function keys) that has a picture of a display on it.
 You usually have to hold a special Function key (usually labeled Fn) and press this key to switch between the different modes.
 After you press the key combination, wait at least five to ten seconds for the new setting to take effect before you toggle to the next setting.